 Women around the world are overcoming discrimination, prejudice and inequality to lead the way in creating a more equal world.
-Here are 8 amazing women who are making a difference around the world – a leading women's rights activist, a businesswoman in Niger, a young Afghan refugee, a community leader in Ethiopia, a humanitarian worker in Jordan, a champion for girls' education, and a Speed Sister in the world's first all-female motor racing team, and a midwife in Bangladesh bringing real improvements to the lives of women and girls.
+Here are 8 amazing women who are making a difference around the world – a leading women's rights activist, a businesswoman in Niger, a young Afghan refugee, a community leader in Ethiopia, a humanitarian worker in Jordan, a champion for girls' education, a Speed Sister in the world's first all-female motor racing team, and a midwife in Bangladesh bringing real improvements to the lives of women and girls.

 “Feminism is a global issue, and our solidarity does not end at the shores of our own country,” says Helen Pankhurst (pictured above), great-granddaughter of suffragette leader Emmeline Pankhurst, and a senior advisor on gender equality for CARE.